 How Many Female Seats on a Board?
-Group Gender-Diversification, Power, Risk-Taking, and Financial Performance
+Board Gender-Diversification, Power, Risk-Taking, and Financial Performance

 Date Written: April 5, 2021

-Keywords: boards, directors, gender diversity, economic case, business case, gender-diversification, tokenism, corporate behavior, power, influence, risk-taking, financial performance
+Keywords: boards, directors, gender diversity, inclusion, voice, impact, economic case, business case, gender-diversification, tokenism, corporate behavior, power, influence, risk-taking, financial performance

 JEL Classification: G18, G28, G30, G32, G33, G34, G35, G38